Capital One VentureOne Credit Card Review

 Key Takeaways

-If you're planning to stay in the points and miles hobby long term, the VentureOne isn’t worth occupying one of your 5/24 slots.
-Its modest 20,000-mile sign-up bonus and underwhelming benefits don’t compare to what you’d get with the Venture or Venture X cards.
-If you're considering a Capital One card, skip this entry-level option and go with one that actually builds value.
+If you plan to stay in the points and miles hobby long term, the VentureOne is probably not worth using one of your 5/24 slots.
+Its 20,000 mile bonus and limited benefits fall well short of what the Venture and Venture X cards offer.
+If you’re considering a Capital One card, it usually makes more sense to choose one with stronger rewards, travel perks, and long-term earning potential.

 Why This Card Could Be Right For You

-It’s tough to justify choosing the VentureOne card when Capital One’s higher-tier cards offer significantly better rewards and benefits.
-Still, if you’re extremely fee-averse and just testing the waters:
+It’s difficult to justify choosing the VentureOne card when Capital One’s higher-tier cards offer significantly stronger welcome offers, rewards, and benefits.
+Still, if you’re extremely fee-averse and just testing the waters with points and miles:

 - 5x miles on hotels and rental cars booked through Capital One Travel